dabox78/MarlinDgusResources/resources/font/README.md

     1. load font
     2. set scale/shift parameters (modify shift parameters as less as possible)
     3. create (0_DWIN_ASC.HZK)
-    4. copy font to DWIN_SET
+    4. save .HZK font to the corresponding font folder ./xxx

 * Examples
   * Free font Prociono: unfortunately has some issues with padding and renders optically less performant on the screen